Saroj Lal

-Saroj Lal (23 April 1937 – 12 March 2020) was an Indian-Scottish teacher and activist, best known as a champion of race relations in Scotland for thirty years.
+Saroj Lal (née Chanana; 23 April 1937 – 12 March 2020) was an Indian-Scottish teacher and activist, best known as a champion of race relations in Scotland for thirty years.
 She moved from India in the late 1960s and trained as a primary school teacher.
 She then volunteered with the YWCA, became a community worker and then became a director of Lothian Racial Equality Council (LREC) and first Asian woman to become a Justice of the Peace.

 Early life

 Lal was born in Gujranwala (then in British India), daughter of Behari Lal Chanana, a businessman and Congress party politician, and his wife, Wazir Devi Khurana, who died when Saroj was a young girl.
 Her early years were marked by the events of partition.
 She attended Kanya Maha Vidyalaya school, Jalandhar, and in 1962 graduated with an MA in economics from Panjab University in Chandigarh.
 She taught briefly before her marriage to Amrit Lal, an engineer.
 The couple migrated to Edinburgh in the late 1960s, where Saroj combined raising a young family with furthering her education including studying at Moray House.